Best Weight Distribution Hitches for 2019

 Cons

-The Fastway e2 weight distribution hitch is manufactured by Progress Manufacturing, who also makes the Equal-i-zer WDH.
+The Fastway e2 weight distribution hitch is manufactured by Progress Manufacturing, which also makes the Equal-i-zer WDH.

-The e2 line of hitches offer similar weight distribution properties as the Equal-i-zer hitches, but not as good anti-sway capability, at a more affordable price point.
+The e2 line of hitches offers similar weight distribution properties as the Equal-i-zer hitches (but not as good anti-sway capability) for less money.

-If you want to truly prevent trailer sway, you need to pony up the big bucks and go with a different kind of weight distribution hitch.
+If you want to truly prevent trailer sway, you need to pay the big bucks and go with a different kind of anti-sway weight distribution hitch.

 Hensley Hitch by Hensley Manufacturing

 Are they worth the extra cost?
-Some think so, including Camp Addict Co-Founder Marshall, who has a Hensley Cub (the lighter weight version for trailers up to 6,000 pounds gross weight) and loves it.
+Some think so.
+Camp Addict Marshall has a Hensley Cub (the lighter weight version for trailers up to 6,000 pounds gross weight).

 Marshall's Hensley Hitch